zola-25/zola-25.github.io/_posts/2023-02-05-server-side-password-hashing.md

 2) **Collision attacks**

-   Some hashing algorithms have been shown to generate the same hash for two different passwords, allowing an attacker gain access by finding a string with a hash that matches that of an existing user's password.
+   Some hashing algorithms have been shown to generate the same hash for two different passwords, allowing an attacker to gain access by finding a string with a hash that matches that of an existing user's password.

    Older hashing algorithms such as MD5 and SHA-1 have been demonstrated to be have this vulnerability and are now considered insecure for use as password security.
 Modern hashing algorithms like SHA-256 are much more resistant to collision attacks, though no hashing algorithm can ever be entirely immune.